-- When Do not Play Normal Videos is checked, the device will skip the normal video and play the smart (motion/line crossing/intrusion) video and the custom (searched video) only in the normal speed (X1). - When Do not Play Normal Videos is unchecked, you can set the play speed for the normal video the smart/custom video separately.
+- When Do not Play Normal Videos is checked, the device will skip the normal video and play the important (event) video and the custom (searched video) only in the normal speed (X1). - When Do not Play Normal Videos is unchecked, you can set the play speed for the normal video the important/custom video separately.
 The speed range is from X1 to XMAX.